amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

   - Kubelet is the agent that runs on each node in the cluster.

   - The agent is responsible for making sure that containers are running on the nodes as expected.

+  - The Kubelet schedules containers, and pods, and reports the containers health to the master node.

+  - Kubelet interacts with both the container and the node, cause at the end of the day it is responsible for taking that configuration and making sure that the pod are running as expected, and the resources are assigned to the pod as requested.

+  - The Services acts like a communicator & load balancer that actually catches the request and forwards it to the right pod.

 <hr>